This post may contain affiliate links – read our full disclosure

 Most regions of the country have beekeeping associations.
 And, most of the associations hold beginner beekeeping classes in the late Winter.

 This is the time of year when the beekeepers are not busy with their own hives.
 But, local classes don’t fit everyone’s schedule.

-If you miss the local class, my online class can get you started.
+If you miss the local class, my online beekeeping course can get you started.